go2tom42/PowerShell/Video/Normalize default track/README.md

 -File for locations with spaces use " " or ' ' around it

--FFN use ' ' around the command if it contains and " ", if not use either
+-FFN use ' ' around the command if it contains any " ", if not use either